 Visiting the Calgary Stampede is a blast!
-The stampede was founded in 1912 and is an authentic country-western experience in the heart of cowboy country.
-There are many fun things to do from cheering on the best cowboys and cowgirls at the largest rodeo competition in the world to testing your skill with the mechanical bull.
+Dive into the 100-year-old tradition in the heart of cowboy country and experience the wild west.
+There are many fun things to do, from cheering on the best cowboys and cowgirls at the largest rodeo competition in the world, to testing your skill with the mechanical bull.

 How to get to the Calgary Stampede